LunarVim/lunarvim.org/docs/configuration/plugins/core-plugins.md

 :::tip

-A plugin's README (and `docs/` folder if it exists) typically contain excellent documentation, so it may be worthwhile to create an alias for if you use them often.
+A plugin's README (and `docs/` folder if it exists) typically contain excellent documentation, so it may be worthwhile to create an alias if you use them often.

 :::